Fast Power Curve Approximation for Posterior Analyses: The Sampling Distribution of Posterior Probabilities

 respectively, when $\zeta$ is Algorithm \ref{alg1}, \ref{alg2}, or \ref{alg3} and $\boldsymbol{U}_r \overset{\text{i.i.d.}}{\sim} \mathcal{U}([0,1]^{2d})$ for $r = 1, ..., m$ as $n \rightarrow \infty$. \end{corollary}

+Because the limiting posterior of $\theta$ is normal when the conditions for the BvM theorem hold, power for hypothesis testing with HDIs defined in (\ref{eq:power_hdi}) should be approximated by power defined in (\ref{eq:power_ci}) for sufficiently large $n$.
 Corollary \ref{cor1} ensures that our three algorithms give rise to consistent power estimates as $n \rightarrow \infty$; however, it does not guarantee that these estimators are unbiased for finite $n$.
 When the assumptions for Theorem \ref{thm1} are satisfied, our power estimates are suitable for sufficiently large $n$.
 To optimize the performance of these design methods for moderate $n$, one should consider transformations of $\theta$ or certain components in $\boldsymbol{\eta}_1$ and $\boldsymbol{\eta}_2$ to improve the normal approximations to the relevant posterior and MLE distributions.